 WHAT SHOES ARE BEST FOR LONG-DISTANCE RUNNING?

-Whether you're just starting to log serious miles for your first race or you're lacing up in preparation for your seventh marathon, you demand a lot from your running shoes.
-Your mileage will fluctuate from week to week, the type of run will change from day to day and the surface you run on may vary.
-We know every run has a purpose and so does each of our running shoes.
-We'll help you pick just the right pair (or pairs), based on your preferred fit, the types of runs you do and your running surface.
+Whether you’re just starting to log serious miles for your first race or you’re lacing up in preparation for your seventh marathon, you demand a lot of your running shoes.
+Your mileage, run type, and run surface may fluctuate from week to week—every run has a purpose and so does each of our running shoes.
+We’ll help you pick just the right pair (or pairs), based on your preferred fit, the types of runs you do, and your running surface.

 FIT AND FEEL

-Additionally, as you work towards the big day, you'll take on different types of training runs—longer and slower, along with shorter and faster—and potentially on different surfaces.
-We've got you covered, no matter how far, how fast or on what surface you'll be running.
-Read on to find the pair perfectly suited for any type of run.
+As you work toward a race or goal, you’ll take on different types of training runs—longer and slower, along with shorter and faster—and potentially on different surfaces.
+We’ve got you covered no matter how far, how fast, or what surface you run on.

 EASY LONG RUNS

-Easy long runs are a must in any training programme.
-A nice, easy (or medium-effort) long run helps build strength and improve aerobic base.
+Easy long runs are a must for any runner and any training regime.
+A nice easy (or medium effort) long run helps build strength and improve aerobic base, and they can help you recover from a hard run.
 These shoes are made for smooth and easy running.

 ON THE ROAD

-- Nike React Infinity Run Flyknit: It's soft and springy.
-It's one of our most cushioned shoes.
-And it's designed to absorb lots of impact to help keep you moving comfortably mile after mile (after mile).
+- Nike React Infinity Run Flyknit 2: This pair helps your feet feel serene as the miles pile up.
+It has a new breathable Flyknit upper with Flywire technology for support, and a generous helping of React foam designed to absorb lots of impact to help keep you moving comfortably mile after mile (after mile).

 ON THE TRAIL

-Mixing speed runs into your training requires the right shoes.
-Speed work improves your cardiovascular health and helps you sustain a faster pace for a longer period to get you ready for race day—and maybe even a personal record.
+Mixing speed runs in your training requires the right shoes.
+Speed work improves your cardiovascular health and helps you sustain a faster pace for a longer period to get you ready for race day—maybe even a personal record.

 ON THE ROAD

 - Nike Air Zoom Pegasus 37: This classic just keeps getting better and better.
-The Pegasus 37 is a fast shoe with a responsive feel.
-It's versatile and could fall under any of these categories—it's great for any run.
+The Pegasus 37 is a fast shoe with React foam and a custom Zoom Air unit for men and women.
+It’s versatile and could fall under any of these categories—it’s great for any run.

 - Nike Zoom Fly 3: Ready to feel fast?
-The Zoom Fly 3 has a full-length carbon-fibre plate that's great for interval work or repeats on the road or track.
-The newly redesigned upper contours to your feet and provides the comfort you need to crush speed runs.
+The Zoom Fly 3 has a full-length carbon fiber plate that’s great for interval work or repeats on the road or track.
+The newly redesigned upper conforms to your feet and provides the comfort you need to crush speed runs.

-From left to right: Nike Air Zoom Pegasus 37, Nike Zoom Pegasus Turbo 2 and Nike Zoom Fly 3.
+From left to right: Nike Air Zoom Pegasus 37, Nike Zoom Fly 3, and Nike Air Zoom Tempo NEXT%.

 ON THE TRAIL

 - Nike Air Zoom Terra Kiger 6: Lighter than the Air Zoom Wildhorse, the Air Zoom Terra Kiger has a great bounce to it.
-React foam and a heel Air Zoom unit give an ideal balance of speed and comfort, even on rough terrain.
+React foam and a heel Air Zoom unit give an ideal balance of speed and comfort despite rough terrain.

-Whether you're lacing up to finish your first marathon or going for a personal record, all of your training comes down to race day.
+Whether you’re lacing up to finish your first marathon or going for a personal record, all of your training comes down to race day.
 The right shoes can help you push through the last mile.
-It's key to have race-day shoes on your feet that you've broken in and feel confident in.
+It’s key to have race day shoes under your feet that you’ve broken in and feel confident in.

-From left to right: Nike Zoom Pegasus Turbo 2 and Nike ZoomX Vaporfly NEXT%.
+From left to right: Nike Air Zoom Alphafly NEXT% and Nike ZoomX Vaporfly NEXT%.

-We understand the importance of finding the perfect shoes for long-distance runs—your training programme and race day depend on it.
-And we know there's no substitute for testing the shoes on a long run, so we give you 30 days to try them out.
+We understand the importance of finding the perfect shoes for long-distance runs—your training regimen and race day depend on it.
+And we know there’s no substitute for testing the shoes on a long run, so we give you 60 days to try them out.
 Put them to the test, take them on a run.
-If you don't like them, return them.
+If you don’t like them, return them.
 Miles and all.